arnemart/Exposify/Readme.md

 # Exposify

-Write a Javascript module and expose it through whatever method is available.
+Template code for writing a Javascript module and exposing it through whatever method is available.

 Works with CommonJS, AMD, and plain JS.